-For most businesses, leads, customer data or CRM records, represent the lifeblood for driving sales.
+For most businesses, leads, customer data, or CRM records, represent the lifeblood for driving sales.
 Unless you can get your hands on good information about the people you want to buy your product, regardless of what that product is, how are you ever going to get in contact with them?

 It’s a tough racket.
 And depending on the approaches you use, and the success of those approaches, it can be an expensive exercise.

 There are lots and lots of different ways to get data into your CRM.
 That’s what I’m going to talk to you about today.
 Partly to give you information.
 Partly to make some marketers feel a bit better about their conversion rates and costs.
-And partly (or mainly) to talk about Purple and the part we can play in getting good data in to your system.
+And partly (or mainly) to talk about Purple and the part we can play in getting good data into your system.

-SPOILER ALERT: if you read to the bottom, I’m going to tell you how to get at least 100% better conversion rate (based on industry averages) from your WiFi than you get from your website.
+SPOILER ALERT: if you read to the bottom, I’m going to tell you how to get at least a 100% better conversion rate (based on industry averages) from your WiFi than you get from your website.

 Average cost per lead

 It’s probably best to start with what the world is telling us about the cost of a lead.
 A couple of years ago Hubspot’s Demand Generation Benchmarks Report outlined that the average cost per lead was a little less than $200 – which I’ll admit sounds a bit steep.
-At a similar time, SurveyAnywhere came up with this handy little table which bought the costs in much lower by looking at different industries which seemed a bit closer to my thinking.
+At a similar time, SurveyAnywhere came up with this handy little table which bought the costs much lower by looking at different industries which seemed a bit closer to my thinking.

-Still seem expensive??
-Well let’s do a little experiment.
+Still, seem expensive??
+Well, let’s do a little experiment.
 Let’s say that you thought the cost per data record was $5.
 If you had a target market of 1 million people, that’s going to cost you an awful lot of money.
 So getting leads/CRM records is looking expensive.
-And that’s before we’ve even started to dig in to the quality of them.
+And that’s before we’ve even started to dig into the quality of them.
 Or the legality of using the data.

 One way of getting more leads is to just buy it.
-You’ll never struggle to find companies online who are willing to sell you the data you are looking for.
+You’ll never struggle to find companies online that are willing to sell you the data you are looking for.
 And the cost can vary massively.
 But then again, so can the quality of the data.
 If you’re flush with cash, you might use Discover.org, ContactOut or similar.
 Or you might buy lists by the bucketload from data brokers.
 Obviously you need to be careful that it’s all compliant.

 Getting people to your website

-I’ll talk in a minute about converting people who show up on your website in to leads.
+I’ll talk in a minute about converting people who show up on your website into leads.
 But first things first – how are you going to get them there?
 It’s another one that is going to cost some money (although you should be including this in your cost per lead calculations).

 Here is another handy image from Survey Anyplace about the cost per channel.